The Merchant, the Tiger and the Six Judges

 They next met an Eagle flying through the air, to whom the Merchant cried, "O Eagle, great Eagle, hear and give judgment."

 "On what must I give judgment?" asked the Eagle.
-The Merchant stated the case, but the Eagle answered, "Whenever men see me they try to shoot me; they climb the rocks to my nest and steal my eggs.
-Let the Tiger eat the man, for men are the persecutors of the earth."
+The Merchant stated the case, but the Eagle answered, "Whenever people see me they try to shoot me.
+They climb the rocks to my nest and steal my eggs.
+Let the Tiger eat the man, what do I care?
+For humans are the persecutors of the earth."

 The Merchant gave himself up as lost, but again he begged the Tiger to have patience, and let him ask the opinion of the sixth judge.
 Now the sixth was a Jackal.

-THE Merchant told his story and said to him, "Mama Jackal, Mama Jackal, do tell us what is your judgment?"
+The Merchant told his story, and what the five others animals had already said.
+The Merchant then said, "Mama Jackal, do tell us what is your judgment?"

 The Jackal answered, "It is impossible for me to decide who is in the right and who in the wrong, unless I know exactly where each of you was at the time.
 Show me the place."
 So the Merchant and the Tiger returned to the place where they first met, and the Jackal went with them.
 When they got there, the Jackal said, "Now Merchant, show me where you stood."